River Elf Trail

 Both RRCT and MFT provided funds for the project, with support from many funders including the Casco Bay Estuary Partnership, the Maine Outdoor Heritage Fund, and the Ram Island Conservation Fund of the Maine Community Foundation.

-The conservation easement and planned River Elf Trail fall within RRCT’s four-town ‘hotspot’ where Auburn, Durham, New Gloucester, and Pownal meet and represents another major conserved property in a critical up river region.
+The conservation easement and River Elf Trail fall within RRCT’s four-town ‘hotspot’ where Auburn, Durham, New Gloucester, and Pownal meet and represents another major conserved property in a critical up river region.
 As development in the watershed continues, and as sea run fisheries may be restored by the removal of Yarmouth’s dams, RRCT is accelerating its efforts to conserve and connect resilient lands, protect ecological integrity, mitigate the effects of climate change, and provide accessible respite for the region’s growing population.

 Rules + regulations